 - Regular harassment prevention training.

 Remember, employers are responsible for ensuring that their work environment is free from harassment.
-Employers can be held liable for an incident, even if they had no prior knowledge of the incident.
+Employers can be held liable for an incident, even if they have no prior knowledge of the incident.
 You must take action promptly upon receiving reports of harassment.
-Ignoring such reports, can cause low employee morale, increase absenteeism, damage your reputation, and increase dissatisfaction in your workforce.
+Ignoring such reports can cause low employee morale, increase absenteeism, damage your reputation, and increase dissatisfaction in your workforce.